29. Light waves

 Figure 29.1 – Huygens’ principle can be used to explain the shape of a plane wave.
 Every wave front is generated by constructive interference of spherical waves at every other wave front.
 Huygens–Fresnel principle, by Izaak Neutelings, is licensed under CC BY-SA 4.0.

 Huygens’ principle is particularly useful in describing what happens when light passes through a narrow opening.
 A plane wave traveling through a narrow opening will curve at the edges when it passes through.
-Because Huygens’ principle describes light as being a collection of spherical waves, it provides a description of that spherical shape at the edges.
+Because Huygens’ principle describes light as a collection of spherical waves, it provides a description of that spherical shape at the edges.
 This is shown in Figure 29.2.

 A graphical depiction of Huygens' principle for a plane wave traveling through a narrow opening.
 The interference of spherical waves creates a curved shape around the edges of the opening as the light passes through.